 - people using their goddamn phones

 So, that header photograph again.
-He’s walking past a picture of someone using their phone while also using his phone.
+She’s walking past a picture of someone using their phone while also using her phone.

 In about half a minute, I’d already got more than I’ll ever need.
 I think that alone says something.

-What I wonder now is how many likes that photograph gets on Instagram.
+What I wonder now is how many likes these photographs might get on Instagram.

 You can go see for yourself here.

 The cliché of writing about street photography clichés

 Before we go on I should address the inherent problem with writing a post about street photography clichés.